Seattle Hit and Run Accident Lawyer

 - We have the experience to take your case where it needs to go.
 Attorney Janelle Bailey has a scientific background, which better equips her to handle personal injury claims.

 - We care about our clients.
-Our lawyers want you and your family to earn the recovery you require after a harmful hit-and-run accident in Seattle.
+Our Seattle personal injury lawyers want you and your family to earn the recovery you require after a harmful hit-and-run accident in Seattle.

 - We operate on a contingency fee basis.
 Our firm does not charge for services unless we win the case.